Embed This Data

 - FDI Inflow:

-Kosovo’s economy is not graded in the 2014 Index due to insufficient data.
-Those facets of economic freedom for which data are available have been individually scored.
-Kosovo will receive an overall economic freedom score and ranking in future editions as more information becomes available.
+Kosovo’s economy is not graded in the 2015 Index due to insufficient data.
+Facets of economic freedom for which data are available have been scored individually.
+Kosovo will receive an overall economic freedom score and ranking in future editions as more reliable information becomes available.